T. Toby Burton. MA (Distinction), MBACP (Accredited)

 I have worked in addiction for nearly 25 years, and during this time helped a multitude of drug and alcohol dependent people with their substance use problems and related emotional issues.

 Choosing a therapist

-As you will see from a Google search, there are lots of counsellors and psychotherapists based in Kentish Town (NW5), and lots more in the surrounding areas of Camden, Holloway, Archway, Tufnell Park, Gospel Oak, Highgate, Chalk Farm, Belsize Park and Hampstead (NW1, N7, N19, NW3, N6).
+As you will see from a Google search, there are lots of counsellors and psychotherapists based in Kentish Town (NW5), and lots more in the surrounding areas.
 As a result, after reading a number of profiles, it's easy to be left feeling overwhelmed and confused.
 The only way of knowing for certain whether a counsellor is right for you is to meet them, and sit with them, but as therapists tend to charge at least £60 per session, you may also feel also like you can’t afford to make too many wrong choices.